rogergrambihler/ExcelWebAddnFlask/docs/readme.md

 f5 for local host
 LiveReload
-Have ways of running SSL, nginx in container, SSL in flask web, ngrok.
-[Run the Website Setup/SSL Certificate for localhost](lessons/runthewebsite.md)
+Have ways of running SSL, nginx in container, SSL in flask web, ngrok. ngrok http 5000 <= this will work with live reload changes [Run the Website Setup/SSL Certificate for localhost](lessons/runthewebsite.md)
 [deploy your webSite on Azure](lessons/runningyourwebsiteonazure.md)